nus-cs2103-AY1920S1/duke/docs/README.md

 [D][✗] get ready for the party (by: 2nd of December, 2019, 6pm) Now you have 2 tasks in the list.
 ````
+Do note that, if you input more than one index for this command one after the other
+only the first index will be considered by Duke.

 ### 6. Mark task as Done
 Mark any task stored in Duke as done after you have completed it.